crrrowz/video_splitter/README/README_en.md

 ## ✨ Main Features

 - **Video Splitting**: Split long videos into smaller segments based on a set duration.
 - **Speed Adjustment**: Change the video playback speed (faster or slower).
 - **Audio Noise Removal**: Automatically detect and remove silent or noisy audio segments using a configurable threshold.
 - **Audio & Video Filters**: Apply filters like grayscale or remove the audio track completely.
 - **Hardware Acceleration**: Utilizes hardware acceleration (e.g., h264_mediacodec) for faster video re-encoding.
 - **Staged Processing**: Applies processing in a defined pipeline (e.g., Noise Removal > Background Removal > Basic Processing).
 - **Dynamic Theming**: App automatically switches between light and dark mode based on system settings.

 ---

 ## ⚙️ Setup Guide

-### 1. Prerequisites

-Ensure you have the Flutter SDK installed on your system.
+- 1. Prerequisites: Ensure you have the Flutter SDK installed on your system.

-### 2. Clone Repository

-Clone the project repository to your local machine (once available).
+- 2. Clone Repository: Clone the project repository to your local machine (once available).

 ```bash
 git clone <repository_url>
 ```

-### 3. Install Dependencies

-Navigate to the project directory and run `flutter pub get` to install all required dependencies.
+- 3. Install Dependencies: Navigate to the project directory and run `flutter pub get` to install all required dependencies.

 ```bash
 cd video_splitter
 flutter pub get
 ```

-### 4. Run the Application

-Connect a device or start an emulator, then run the app.
+- 4. Run the Application: Connect a device or start an emulator, then run the app.

 ```bash
 flutter run